 There are many people who work truly hard on their blogs/websites, take the time to write amazing things and yet, most of them fail to get more traffic because they are unaware of a thing called SEO, keywords and if you are one of these people and/or are about to start writing, once you use the strategies I’ll show you, you’re going to see major increases in your current/future visitor counts and best of all, these strategies are free to use and get you more, free visitors.

-So there’s really 3 strategies that make this thing work and before I explain them, I’d like to point out that I once wrote about websites and getting them more traffic which you may also find useful (here is the article).
+So there’s really 3 strategies (actually I added a 4th one, which is paid, but gets you immediate results, see below) that make this thing work and before I explain them, I’d like to point out that I once wrote about websites and getting them more traffic which you may also find useful (here is the article).
 However, while that one focuses on more “macro” type SEO strategies, this one is specifically targeted for a blog and free traffic, but either way, you may also benefit to read that article as well.

-Alright, so let’s get this started by explaining 3 important factors: Keywords and titles and content.
+Alright, so let’s get this started by explaining 3 important factors: Keywords, titles and content.